jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## Intro

-I was able to obtain some stats from **[NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season)**, and the salaries from **[ESPN.com](http://www.espn.com/nba/salaries)**, which I scraped the data.
-I combined the two peices of data together, which gave me a set of all players in the National Basketball Association, from every team, all 30 teams.
-I kept and am using only the active players who have any stats.
-Not included are the full time professional bench warmers, who still make money, but don't play in regulation games.
+I was able to obtain some stats from **[NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season)** and salaries from **[ESPN.com](http://www.espn.com/nba/salaries)** where I scraped the data.
+I combined the data together which gave me a set of all players in the National Basketball Association, from all 30 teams.
+I am using only the active players who have stats.

 ## Target

-I wanted to be able to predict how much an incoming player may earn (in USD) if the player could provide a certain benefit to the franchise by giving the stats they would average.
+I wanted to predict how much an incoming player may earn (in USD) if the player could provide a certain benefit to the franchise by giving the stats they would average over a season.

 ## Moving On

-As I moved on toward my goal of trying to predict the salary of an incoming player, one thing important is to know which stats are more important than others. **I figured off** the top of my head, and throughout my years of playing basketball myself (highschool and college), that **the number of points a player could make would be the leading factor in how much money they would earn as a professional athlete**.
-I was surprised when I figured out I was wrong.
+As I moved on toward my goal of trying to predict the salary of an incoming player, one thing important is to know which stats are most important. **I figured** off the top of my head, and throughout my years of playing basketball myself (highschool and college), that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
+I was surprised when I discovered I was wrong.
 The number of points wasn't even in the top 5.

 ## Baseline Score

 When talking about basketball, the baseline score may be a bit confusing.
 You may think I'm trying to figure out how many players can score from the baseline... or some variatrion of that.
-However, for the baseline score, what I'm doing is taking the **mean salary** of the players, which is **$8,516,607** and figuring the mean absolute error, which is the **absolute difference** between each players salary and the mean.
+However, for the baseline score, what I'm doing is taking the **mean salary** of the players, which is **$8,516,607** and figuring the **mean absolute error**, which is the absolute difference between each players salary and the mean.
 It comes to **$7,025,639**.

 ## Linear Regressioion

-As I continued my searching predictions I used the points value to generate a model that, given a player who would score **1500 points**, I predicted the player to have a salary of **$24,853,148**, but now we have a baseline wo work with which means the **range** could be $7,025,639 more or less than the predicted salary (between **$17,827,509 & $31,878,787**).
+As I continued my searching predictions I used the points value to generate a model that, given a player who would score **1500 points**, predicted the a salary of **$24,853,148**, but now we have a baseline to work with which means the **range** could be $7,025,639 more or less than the predicted salary (between **$17,827,509 & $31,878,787**).
 So, an incomming player can assume that *for every single point they score*, based on scoring alone, they can *expect to average around **$15,693 per point.***

 ## Top Ten Stats

 ***Note:*** As we see below, I was wromg about the points.

-In order of the impact on the salary, these are the top ten stats.<br>
+In order of the impact on salary, these are the top ten stats.<br>
 1. Age <br>
 2. Free Throws Attempted <br>
 3. Free Throws Made  <br>